Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Assisted with market research and data analysis for various clients

-- Acquired strong skills of Excel and PowerPoint
+- Have developed strong skills with Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020

-- Created strong teamwork and communication skills
+- Created strong teamwork and communication abilities

 Skills: